 Los Angeles Angels

-Early in the season, Angel fans had realistic hopes for contention.
-They had the services of the young Japanese phenom Shohei Ohtani and finally a decent supporting cast surrounding perennial MVP candidate Mike Trout.
+Early in the season, Orange County baseball fans had realistic hopes for a happy season.
+Their team had procured the services of young Japanese phenom Shohei Ohtani and finally had a decent supporting cast surrounding perennial MVP candidate Mike Trout.
 Things were looking up.

-Meanwhile, shortstop Andrelton Simmons is back from his stint on the DL, and of course there is still Trout.
-Along with Ohtani, the two of them are the only active Angels batting over .260, and each has done the Mariners some damage this year.
-But Trout in particular tends to crush the M's when given the opportunity:
+Ohtani is one of just three Angels currently batting over .260, along with Trout and shortstop Andrelton Simmons.
+Each has done the Mariners some damage this year, but Trout in particular tends to crush the M's when given the opportunity: